Deploy an Internet Sales Portal With an Oracle Cloud Infrastructure Landing Zone

 • DNS

-Oracle Cloud Infrastructure Domain Name System (DNS) service is a highly scalable, global anycast domain name system (DNS) network that offers enhanced DNS performance, resiliency, and scalability, so that end users connect to customers’ application as quickly as possible, from wherever they are.
+Oracle Cloud Infrastructure Domain Name System (DNS) service is a highly scalable, global anycast domain name system (DNS) network that offers enhanced DNS performance, resiliency, and scalability, so that end users connect to internet applications quickly, from anywhere.

 • Registry